 I love it.
 I love it.
 No, it’s great.
 We’ll get to the book.
 And what I love about it is that it’s your process, right?
 I can’t tell you, you know what, Glenn, you know what you need to do, mate, you need to stop eating chocolate and you need to stop eating it the way I stopped eating it every time I would eat chocolate, for example, you know, to something better to give you an associate that might not be for you.

 And what I love about it is it’s your version of it.
 And the people that are listening hopefully understand that they can uniquely tailor a weight loss methodology to their own requirements and to what is comfortable for them.
 So if they’re going to see somebody about that, perhaps, you know, they can think about how they would best be able to succeed in getting the outcome that they want, which is for example, in your case, was to stop eating chocolate.

 So I love the way that you went about that.
-I’m curious about is there an emotional component that we can pinpoint that sort of occurs around in the heart because when we talk about emotional connection, and food, the heart, in my mind is what comes comes up in that.
-You know, when I felt sad or something sad happened, I did sometimes go to mom.
+I’m curious about whether is there an emotional component that we can pinpoint that sort of occurs around the heart because when we talk about emotional connection, and food, the heart, in my mind is what comes up in that.
+You know, when I felt sad or something sad happened, I did sometimes go to Mom.
 And you know, that made my heart feel better.

 It made me sort of feel more connected to her or something like that.
 And if she wasn’t there, then I would have to revert to a surrogate version of my mom.
 And let’s say it was food.
 What do you know about how the heart and the emotional aspect of the heart and how does that get involved in this cycle with the head to keep us eating, when we’re not technically meant to be eating that piece of chocolate?